 - The expertise you demonstrate/detail should be directly tied to the work that you are applying to do.

-- Or should relate as directly as possible.
-For example, for a biological writing teaching job, you would probably want to write both about teaching writing/scicomm and publishing, editing, and journalism experience.
+- Or the expertise you highlight should relate as directly as possible.
+For example, for a biological writing teaching job, you might want to write both about teaching writing/scicomm and publishing, editing, and journalism experience.

 - Note: unless you are applying for a student-specific opportunity, it may not be strategic to emphasize your identity as a student…even if you’re pointing to expertise developed in a degree program.
 If they aren’t hiring a student, don’t present as a student. 🙂

 - The aim is to demonstrate well-rounded expertise but keep on-topic.

 - This paragraph probably shouldn’t be any longer, or much longer, than the intro paragraph.

 The goal of these first two cover letter paragraphs is to pique their interest by (a) talking directly to what they care about (their own program), (b) demonstrating you’re tapped into what they care about, and (c) efficiently/quickly demonstrating that you have the expertise and credibility necessary to do what they want done.